Albert Bandura: Self-efficacy

-In 1963, he published Social Learning and Personality Development.
-In 1974, Stanford University awarded him an endowed chair and he became David Starr Jordan Professor of Social Science in Psychology.
-In 1977, he published Social Learning Theory, a book that altered the direction psychology took in the 1980s.

 While investigating the processes by which modeling alleviates phobic disorders in snake-phobics, he found that self-efficacy beliefs (which the phobic individuals had in their own capabilities to alleviate their phobia) mediated changes in behavior and in fear-arousal.
 He launched a major program of research examining the influential role of self-referent thought in psychological functioning.
 Although he continued to explore and write on theoretical problems relating to myriad topics, from the late 1970s he devoted much attention to exploring the role of self-efficacy beliefs in human functioning.

 In 1986 he published Social Foundations of Thought and Action: A Social Cognitive Theory, a book in which he offered a social cognitive theory of human functioning that accords a central role to cognitive, vicarious, self-regulatory and self-reflective processes in human adaptation and change.
 This theory has its roots in an agentic perspective that views people as self-organizing, proactive, self-reflecting and self-regulating, not just as reactive organisms shaped by environmental forces or driven by inner impulses.
 His book, Self-efficacy: The exercise of control was published in 1997.

-Bandura on education

-Bandura's social learning theory contributes to students and teachers within the field of education.
-In 1986, Bandura changed the name of the social learning theory to social cognitive theory.
-The social cognitive theory still focuses on how behavior and growth are affected by the cognitive operations that occur during social activities.
-The key theoretical components of the social cognitive theory that are applied in education are self-efficacy, self-regulation, observational learning, and reciprocal determinism.